 so we may document that you will be using your "approved" POC during your flight.

-- Patient is able to operate the POC and recognize and respond appropriately to its alarm.
+- That you are able to operate the POC, as well as recognize and respond appropriately to its alarm.

 - The maximum flow rate corresponding to the pressure in the cabin under normal operating conditions (cabins are pressurized to an altitude of 8,000 feet).

-You must keep the Physician's Consent Form on your person at all times during your journey.
-An updated Physician's Consent Form must be completed whenever the patient's health changes in such a way that affects his/her fitness to fly with supplemental oxygen.
+You must keep the physician's consent form on your person at all times during your journey.
+The physician's consent form must be updated whenever your health changes in such a way that affects your fitness to fly with supplemental oxygen.

 - Precision Medical EasyPulse

-- SeQual SAROS (not approved for use on Q400 aircraft)
+- SAROS (not approved for use on Q400 aircraft)

 Other POC brands and models may be carried in the cabin with the batteries removed, if they meet the carry-on size and weight requirements.

-Please note: In order to comply with Safety Regulations, customers using a POC shall be seated in a seat closest to the window and may not occupy the emergency exit or the bulkhead row (unit must be stored under seat in front of the passenger).
-POC may be used during take off/landing as long as it is remains stowed under seat in front of the passenger.
+Please note: In order to comply with Safety Regulations, when using a POC, you shall be seated in a seat closest to the window and may not occupy the emergency exit or the bulkhead row (unit must be stored under seat in front of you).
+POC may be used during takeoff/landing as long as it remains stowed under seat in front of you.